On Air Now

-RuPaul’s Drag Race UK kicked off on Thursday 3 October, with Alan Carr on the judging panel – leaving viewers wondering where Graham Norton was.
+RuPaul’s Drag Race UK kicked off in January with Graham Norton on the judging panel – leaving viewers wondering where Alan Carr was.

 They will both appear together for the finale of the show though, when one of the acts is crowned the 'Queen of Great Britain'.